This Florida County Was Fined Millions for Its Vaccine Mandate—and Folks Are Pissed

 “It's all just political posturing,” Christopher Link, a Tallahassee resident, told The Daily Beast on Tuesday. “ It makes no sense and only hurts the taxpayer.
 The fact that the better good for the health of the state is so wrongly politicized is insane.
 The crazies have taken over, really.”

-Another Tallahassee resident, who wished to remain anonymous for fear of professional retaliation, added to The Daily Beast that she “wished the fight was against stopping the coronavirus—not against political leaders who feel like they have to appease their base.”
+Another Tallahassee resident, who wished to remain anonymous for fear of professional retaliation, told The Daily Beast that she “wished the fight was against stopping the coronavirus—not against political leaders who feel like they have to appease their base.”

 “This pandemic has been going on for over a year, and I’ve never really felt like the priority in Florida was about saving lives.
 Just careers,” the resident added.